Lab 1: Climate, Weather, and Trees

 - Project Budburstincludes materials for teachers and students, additional resources, and even a mobile phone application.

-- Journey Northis another citizen science project that students can become involved in.
-Students track seasonal animal migration, spring leaf-out, and other phenological events.
+- Journey Northis a citizen science project that students of any age can become involved in.
+Students use this website to record their observations of seasonal changes including: butterfly and animal migration, spring leaf-out, maple sap flow, and other phenological (seasonal) events.
+Maps of phenological patterns are generated and shared online.

 - Picture Postshows you how you can get started recording change in your own backyard ecosystem.